-If there are more than one speculation in the queue and if the speculation is successful, we can dequeue the first speculation while holding
+If there is more than one speculation in the queue and if the speculation is successful, we can dequeue the first speculation while holding

 mSpeculationMutex without bothering the parser thread.
 In this case, the tree ops from the speculation are flushed into the tree op executor and

 nsHtml5TreeOpExecutor::RunFlushLoop is on the call stack already in this case and will loop around to start flushing the ops right away.)

 If there's only one speculation or the speculation failed, it's necessary to bother the parser thread.
 In that case, the main thread raises an interruption flag on the

 nsHtml5StreamParser object to make the parser thread release